oniyidefaith/oniyidefaith/README.md

 Full stack developer
 --------------------

 Hello, this is Fatih Oniyide I'm a passionate Fullstack Developer living in Ibadan, Nigeria,I'm an Intern at Hamzeal Digitals Nigeria.
 I've made a lot of projects with multiple web technologies.
 I love being part of a solution driven tech community .
 I love to teach others about web development.
 I love open source development and I build things on my GitHub profile (here).
-I love JavaScript and Python (Django and Flask).
+I love JavaScript and Python (Django).

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [oniyidefaith30@gmail.com](mailto:oniyidefaith30@gmail.com)